MrOffline14/Cloud-Defense-Security-Project/README.md

 By sustaining a concurrency of **1000**, the system demonstrated scalability, validating its ability to support high levels of parallel traffic.

 **Practical implication:**
-These results indicate that the system is capable of withstanding sudden surges in traffic while maintaining availability—an essential capability for environments exposed to real-world denial-of-service threats.
+These results indicate that the system is capable of withstanding sudden surges in traffic while maintaining availability, which represents a critical capability for environments that are exposed to real-world denial-of-service threats.
+This resilience highlights not only the robustness of the server under high concurrency but also its reliability in scenarios where continuous availability is essential for operational stability.

----

 🔄 **Comparison with Earlier Tests**